dward2/BME547/Resources/virtual_machines.md

 * Click on "Reserve a VM".
 * Select the type of VM you would like.
   + Look under the "Everything" heading and select the "All" tab.
-  + To select the course-specific Linux option, click on "BME 547 - 01: Medical Software Design (Lecture)".
+  + To select the course-specific Linux option, look for an entry similar to
+    "BME 547 - 01: Medical Software Design (Lecture)" and may also include the semester (e.g., F2023).
+Click on that option.
-  + To select the Linux option from your personal allocation, click on "Ubuntu Server 20.04".
+  + To select the Linux option from your personal allocation, click on "Ubuntu Server 22.04".
   + To select the Windows option from your personal allocation, click on "Windows 10".
 * A window may open up with the heading "No SSH Key Found" and gives some